by Steve Horn

 Josiah Bunyard was “very active” in his defense.
 At a pretrial hearing before his trial was about to begin, he noticed his lawyer was overlooking something he believed to be crucial, so he spoke up.
 “You Honor, could I please be heard?” he interrupted.
 “Mr. Bunyard, you have appointed counsel ... so you’re either having [counsel] argue this case—or you are representing yourself?
 Which is it?” the judge responded.
 “I’ll represent myself, if that’s the choice,” Bunyard replied.

 The court recessed to let Bunyard talk to his lawyer, and when the court reconvened, Bunyard stated, “I want it on the record I wish to represent myself unequivocally.”
 The judge refused to acknowledge Bunyard’s demand and told him he had to “file a proper motion” to be heard in court.
 Since it was Friday, Bunyard said, “there’s no mail going out for the weekend.
 There’s no way I can get it” to the court.
-The ...
+The courtroom deputy stepped in ...

 by Matt Clarke